scp-fs2open/wxLauncher/ReadMe.txt

  located at /yourWxWidgetsBuildDir/utils/wxrc/wxrc
  * If you are not using SDL.framework, uncheck USING_SDL_FRAMEWORK (or on command line, add -DUSING_SDL_FRAMEWORK=0)
-- Once you have your Xcode project set up, build the "package" target.
-If it builds successfully, you will find a standalone wxlauncher.app in /yourWxLauncherBuildDir/_CPack_Packages/Darwin/DragNDrop/wxlauncher-x.y.z/ , where x.y.z indicate the current version of wxLauncher.
+- Once you have your Xcode project set up, build the "ALL_BUILD" target to build wxlauncher.app in /yourWxLauncherBuildDir/YourSelectedBuildConfig/ , or type "xcodebuild -configuration <YourSelectedBuildConfig>" at the shell prompt in your wxLauncher build folder.

-Currently, the wxlauncher.app in /yourWxLauncherBuildDir/SelectedBuildConfig/
-does not have the resources needed to run, although the app in _CPack_Packages/... does.
-You can fix this problem by copying the wxlauncher.app in _CPack_Packages/... over the other wxlauncher.app.
-After doing this, you'll be able to run wxlauncher.app from within Xcode if needed, as long as you make changes to the source code and not to the resources needed (such as images).
-If you change any resources, you'll need to rebuild the "package" target and then copy over the wxlauncher.app as above.

 Important known issues on OS X:
  - Text does not appear with icons on the left sidebar.
 The widget used is